-Disclaimer: This story contains details of child loss that may triggering for some.
+Disclaimer: This story contains details of child loss that may be upsetting to some.

 “I finally got to hold her again.
 One last time.
 But if it was possible, I would have held on forever.
 I rocked back and forth with my baby, praying it wasn’t real.
 The reality of Reese being gone crashed over me when it was time to call my husband.
 How do you tell your husband your child is gone?
 His words and voice are etched in my mind forever.
 All he could say was no. ‘No, no, no. It can’t be.’
 And then came the tears.
 The wailing and not being able to hug and comfort each other.
 The pandemic has been a beast in itself, but losing a child amidst all of the hospital restrictions is a straight nightmare.
 I quickly realized I needed to get home to our oldest daughter, Blake.
 See, I was in Houston and we live in Lubbock, which is 8 hours away.
 Let me take you back to the beginning, though.